Leey10/Udacity-Self-driving-Car-Engineer-Nanodegree/Project2_Advanced-Lane-Lines/README.md

 ### 2. Methods and tools
   The algorithm is implemented using openCV library in Jupyter notebook.
 ### 3. Algorithm Description
+  The example images for each step of the pipeline are shown in Jupyter notebook, here is a brife summery of the basic principle for advanced lane line detection.
 #### Calibrate the Camera
   This step is used to correct the distortion from front camera of the car.
 Use about 20 - 25 chess board images for the undistortion, the object points on the chess board are preset coordinates of the corners of chess board, image points are the identified corners by openCV.
 These object - image point pairs are then used to fit correction transformation coefficients, which is then used to pre-process each frame from the video.
 #### Filter-Out the Lanes from Image